 Stagnation causes pain, and eventually leads to dysfunction and disease.
 While bodywork and Kampo help to get things flowing again, movement is the consistent "go to" at home.
 Daily exercise, done mindfully, is a great force in keeping you healthy.

-Meridian Exercises, arising from Zen Shiatsu and also known as Meridian Stretches, Makko Ho or Zen Imagery Exercises, are yoga-like exercises that open the body and encourage the flow of Ki.
+Meridian Exercises, arising from Zen Shiatsu and also known as Meridian Stretches or Zen Imagery Exercises, are exercises that open the body and encourage the flow of Ki.
+The body is positioned to stretch Meridians and their Extensions, the mind is placed in those lines of tension, and the breath is used to tense and release.
 There are 52 exercises in total, but I’ve found it sufficient for most clients to learn a basic set of ten, with profound results coming from daily practice.

 Sotai is a system of exercise developed by Keizo Hashimoto, a Western-trained Japanese medical doctor well-versed in traditional Japanese medicine.
 Sotai exercises move you away from pain and into alignment.
 The movements are very effective in addressing joint injuries and the pain and disfunction arising from improper bodily alignments.